jfioasd/Mu4/README.md

   * Takes any number of arguments `a1 a2 .. an`.
   * Return the smallest natural number `x` where `f([x, a1, a2, .. an]) = 0`.

-P.S.
-The current implementation for `#` is postfix because I'm figuring out how to do it properly.

 ## Examples
 ### Multiplication
 ```